amplitude/amplitude-docs/content/collections/faq_and_troubleshooting/en/experiment-duration-estimates.md

 {{partial:collapse name="Why is the duration estimate not showing?"}}
-The duration estimate is visible your experiment meets the follow criteria:
+The duration estimate is visible when your experiment meets the follow criteria:

-* Your experiment meets he following statistical assumptions:
+* Your experiment meets the following statistical assumptions:
 	* The absolute lift is outside the confidence interval
 	* The confidence interval **flips** (lower confidence interval > upper confidence interval).
 This can happen if, while the experiment is running, the mean for either the treatment or the control fluctuates, or if the experiment’s rollout weights or targeting segments change
 	* The standard error is very small